- Undergraduate Admission

 - The CSI is a web-based, 40-minute, 194-item survey that gives a measure of your academic and personal strengths, and identifies areas where you should seek additional support.

-- A student report outlining your responses will be generated from your survey.
-You will meet with your first-year faculty advisor to review this report and to set goals that will help you to build upon your academic strengths, and get assistance in the areas where you need improvement.
+- After completing the CSI, you will meet with your first-year faculty advisor to review the results, set goals that will help you to build upon your academic strengths, and get assistance in the areas where you need improvement.

-- If you have questions about the CSI, contact Karin Plumadore, Director, Student Assessment at SSC@regiscollege.edu or 781-768-7430 immediately!
+- If you have questions about the CSI, contact Karin Plumadore, Director of Initial Student Assessment at email@example.com or 781-768-7430!

 Paragon Learning Style Inventory (PLSI)